sashoalm/QFtpServer/README.md

 * IPv6.
 * FTPS (this standard is obsolete and FTP-ES should be used instead).
 * Multiple user accounts.

-This project started because I couldn't find a free FTP server for my Symbian phone so I decided to try and make one of my own.
-I've tested it against Filezilla, Chrome, Firefox, Safari, Windows Explorer, and others.

 ### Example usage: